 Visuals make the audience more involved in the text and they tend to remember information for a longer period of time.

 With advances in technology, especially the Internet, the evolution of media has been unstoppable.
 Do you remember those early Internet days when slow dial-up connections and simple HTML sites were the norms?
 Remember how simple pictures could take up to minutes to load and sometimes just get stuck in the middle?
 With the average Internet speed in Mbps now, the inclusion of media including high-quality photos, videos, GIFs, etc in our content is the new norm.
+Today, it takes much more than words to garb the online reader’s attention and keep them engaged.
+And while written content allows you to naturally include keywords to help your site rank well, visual content can give your SEO strategy a further boost.

 What Is Image SEO & Why Is It Important?

-Image SEO can be defined as the techniques used to reduce the size image size, using the right image attributes, filenames, dimensions, captions, alignment, etc to make a picture ready for the Internet.
+Image SEO can be defined as the techniques used to reduce the image size, using the right image attributes, filenames, dimensions, captions, alignment, etc to make a picture ready for the Internet.

-- Site Load Time: Reducing the size of pictures is an important part of image SEO.
+- Site Load Time.
+Reducing the size of pictures is an important part of image SEO.
 How fast a web page will load is directly dependent upon the size of the images it has.

-- Higher Rank in Image Search: Google photo search has already gained more popularity than ever before.
+- Higher Rank in Image Search.
+Google photo search has already gained more popularity than ever before.
 Did you know more than 60% of people browsing through pictures on Google are likely to check and visit the source?
-Image SEO can really boost your ranking in Google’s image search.
+Image SEO tags can really boost your ranking in Google’s image search.
 This, in turn, will bring in more traffic, especially if you are selling products online.

 Doing Image SEO Like Pros